httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 defined in Section 3.2.2 of {{RFC7230}}) might change the semantics of the Set-Cookie header field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.

+User agents MAY ignore Set-Cookie headers based on response status codes or the user agent's cookie policy (see {{ignoring-cookies}}).

 ## Examples